jakehildreth/blog/_posts/2025-05-18-Using Crescendo to Tame certutil.exe.md

 But one of the biggest prereqs for LS2 is a PowerShell wrapper for `certutil.exe`.

 ## Certutil is dead.
 Long live Certutil!
 As mentioned above, `certutil.exe` is a way to interact with AD CS.
-It's a swiss army knife of functionality with an absolutely wild array of functions.
+It's a swiss army knife of functionality with an absolutely wild array of use cases.
 Certificate issuance history, Certification Authority (CA) configuration, access controls (ACEs) on certificate templates, Enrollment Agent Rights, and a whole slew of other stuff.
 Most of its most powerful functionality is hidden behind a mostly unintelligble combination of switches and registry shortcuts.

 Seriously, what is this?
 ![]({{ site.baseurl }}/images/Pasted%20image%2020250518070904.png)